The Rise Of Sextortion [Statistics & Facts]

 • 2 in 3 (67%) victims of sextortion were girls younger than 16 years old.

-Although it is horrifying numbers it is not a representative sample and therefore does not show the true picture of the age discrepancies.
+Although it is horrifying numbers it is not a representative sample and therefore do not show the true picture of the age discrepancies.

-From the case files of all the reported sextortion cases we find that a more likely distribution across age groups are:
+From the case files of all the reported sextortion cases we find that a more likely distribution across age groups is:

 • 12% of sextortion victims are under 20 years old.